oxyg3nium/oxyg3nium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/BlockHash.md

 println(hash.bytes)
 ```
 ## Questions:
- 1. What is the purpose of the `BlockHash` class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `BlockHash` class and how is it used in the `oxyg3nium` project?

-   The `BlockHash` class represents a hash value for a block in the `alephium` project.
+   The `BlockHash` class represents a hash value for a block in the `oxyg3nium` project.
 It is used to generate, store, and compare block hashes.

 2. What is the `Serde` trait and how is it used in the `BlockHash` companion object?

-   The `Serde` trait is used for serialization and deserialization of objects in the `alephium` project.
+   The `Serde` trait is used for serialization and deserialization of objects in the `oxyg3nium` project.
 In the `BlockHash` companion object, it is used to define a serializer for the `BlockHash` class.

 3. What is the purpose of the `unsafe` methods in the `BlockHash` companion object?